SergeiSkv/AiBsCleaner/README.md

 - Zombie code that "works" but nobody knows why
 - Comments explaining what `i++` does

-**AiBsCleaner** detects and helps eliminate this algorithmic nonsense.
+**AiBsCleaner** detects and helps eliminate this algorithmic nonsense while your regular linters handle the basics.

 ## What It Catches